Six cities. $360 million in concessions. A 40-year transit system facing withdrawal elections. What each city's residents need to know.

 DART operates curb-to-curb paratransit across all 13 member cities for riders with physical, cognitive, or visual disabilities who cannot use standard bus or rail.
 More than 12,000 people are registered for the service (CBS Texas, Jul.
 2025).
 Under the ADA, transit agencies with fixed routes must provide paratransit within three-quarters of a mile of those routes.
 DART has historically exceeded that minimum, covering its entire 700-square-mile service area.

-Paratransit ridership has exceeded pre-pandemic levels — at 103% of 2019 numbers as of December 2024 — while bus and rail ridership remain below (DART FY2025 Q1 Ridership Report).
+Paratransit ridership has exceeded pre-pandemic levels — at 108% of 2019 numbers as of March 2025 — while bus and rail ridership remain below (DART FY2025 Q2 Ridership Report).
 In Plano, paratransit averages 329 trips every weekday (Community Impact, Jan.
 2026).
 University Park logged approximately 700 paratransit rides in 2025, down from roughly 1,700 the year before (Dallas Observer, Jan.
 2026).

 The current one-way paratransit fare is $3.50, with a $1.00 feeder fare.
 In mid-2025, DART proposed raising the fare to $6 and restricting the service area to ADA minimums as part of budget cuts related to GMP commitments.
 The proposal drew significant public opposition — nearly 200 people signed up to speak at a July 2025 board hearing that lasted nearly six hours (Dallas Observer, Jun.
 23 & Aug.
 19, 2025).
 DART subsequently shelved the paratransit fare and service area changes (Dallas Observer, Aug.
 19, 2025).